Stay in touch

 Mucinous breast cancer is diagnosed using a range of tests.
 These may include:

-Find out more about surgery to the lymph nodes on our surgery page.
+Find out more about surgery to the lymph nodes.

 After surgery you may need further treatment.
 This is called adjuvant treatment and can include:

-The aim of this treatment is to reduce the risk of breast cancer returning in the same breast or developing in the other breast, or spreading elsewhere in the body.
+The aim of this treatment is to reduce the risk of breast cancer returning in the same breast, or spreading elsewhere in the body.

 Which treatments are recommended will depend on your individual situation.